alibaba/GraphScope/docs/flex/interactive/data_model.md

 Note:
 - A single edge type can have multiple `vertex_type_pair_relations`.
 For instance, a "knows" edge might connect one person to another, symbolizing their friendship.
 Alternatively, it could associate a person with a skill, indicating their proficiency in that skill.
 - The permissible relations include: `ONE_TO_ONE`, `ONE_TO_MANY`, `MANY_TO_ONE`, and `MANY_TO_MANY`.
 These relations can be utilized by the optimizer to generate more efficient execution plans.
+- Currently we only support at most one property for each edge triplet.

 ## Entity Data